-If you or someone you know has been injured on a highway near Naples or the surrounding area, it is advisable to obtain qualified legal counsel.
-The truck accident lawyers at Lusk, Drasites & Tolisano will work efficiently and effectively to assert your claims for the compensation you deserve.
-We represent individuals throughout Southwest Florida, including Port Charlotte, Sarasota, and Collier County.
-For a free initial consultation with one of our attorneys, call toll-free (800) 283-7442 or contact us online today.
+If you or someone you know has been injured on a highway, it is advisable to hire a truck accident attorney.
+The truck accident lawyers at Lusk, Drasites, & Tolisano will work efficiently and effectively to assert your claims for the compensation you deserve.

 We handle personal injury claims related to:

 We represent individuals near Cape Coral, Fort Myers, and Naples.
 For a free initial consultation with one of our Florida truck accident attorneys, call toll free at (800) 283-7442.